Alessandro-Buschini/iGenius_application/README.md

 ## Run API

-The Converter API is designed to handle requests both with url params and wuery parameters, and the user can also decide whether retrieve updated data from the online [link](https://www.ecb.europa.eu/stats/eurofxref/eurofxref-hist-90d.xml) or use the <em><strong>stored data retireved at project startup time.</strong></em>
+The Converter API is designed to handle requests both with url params and query parameters, and the user can also decide whether retrieve updated data from the online [link](https://www.ecb.europa.eu/stats/eurofxref/eurofxref-hist-90d.xml) or use the <em><strong>stored data retrieved at project startup time.</strong></em>

 ### Examples
 Using real time online data: